 I also experienced the soul-sucking feelings of absolutely hating my job to the point I was physically sick every Sunday night from the mere thought of having to go back.

 I had more than one of those over the years and I never want to experience that ever again.

 This is when I really started praying for freedom from employers and that prayer was eventually answered so now that Sunday night anxiety is a thing of the past.

-Working for myself from home is really such a wonderful change from all the corporate shenanigans like office politics, drama, gossip, horrible bosses, indifferent or incompetent management, and annoying co-workers.
+Working for myself from home is such a wonderful change from all the corporate shenanigans like office politics, drama, gossip, horrible bosses, indifferent or incompetent management, and annoying co-workers.

-Even though my last and final job was not as bad as all of that and was actually a pretty decent place to work…it still had its own issues.
+Even though my last and final job was not as bad as all of that and was a pretty decent place to work…it still had its own issues.